sophieM03/git-workshop/README.md

 ## Add a new feature

-You are going to add an arrow which length is the number of todos.
+You are going to add an arrow whose length is the number of todos.

 ## Create a branch